haskell/haskell-language-server/README.md

 This is *very* early stage software.

-To play along at home, it assumes the ghcide master is checked out at `../../digital-asset/ghcide` relative to this one.
+To play along at home, do a recursive `git clone`.

 Initial effort is to understand how plugins can be supported in a modular way.